MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | Name | **Role** |
     | Value | **Infra** |

-1. Navigate back to the storage account blade.
-Review the **Overview** information and note that the new tag was not automatically assigned to the storage account.
+1. Click **Apply** and close the tag edition window to navigate back to the storage account blade. click on the ellipsis on the storage account and select **Edit tags** to note that the new tag was not automatically assigned to the storage account.

 #### Task 2: Enforce tagging via an Azure policy